AP: Ivanka, Kushner could profit from tax break they pushed

-WASHINGTON (AP) — At an Oval Office gathering earlier this year, President Donald Trump began touting his administration’s new “Opportunity Zone” program that offers massive tax breaks to developers who invest in downtrodden American communities.
+WASHINGTON (AP) — At an Oval Office gathering earlier this year, President Donald Trump began touting his administration’s new real estate investment program, which offers massive tax breaks to developers who invest in downtrodden American communities.
 He then turned to one of the plan’s strongest supporters.

 “Ivanka, would you like to say something?”
 Trump asked his daughter.
 “You’ve been pushing this very hard.”